ryosuke0920/Haidoku/README.md

 ### Context menu(right click)
 Link list is also displayed in the context menu.
 So you can use without changing your experience.
 And you can change display mode to automatic or manual in here.

+### Wiktionary linkage
+Wiktionary is a dictionary site made by volunteer.
+When you select a text, The text is searched by Wiktinary and the description is displayed.

 ### Make Link list
 On the Setting screen you have to make your Link list.
 Generaly you have to find out URLs and search parameters, but I already found out major site URLs and search parameters.
 It's prepared in this tool.
 So you can use this tool immediately.